Kaori Oda: Biography

 In 2005, Oda became involved in a music project called Harajuku BJ Girls, later named Chix Chicks.
 She also started collaborating with Yuki Kajiura under the project name FictionJunction Kaori.
 She sang on the insert songs "Tsubasa" and "Dream Scape" for the anime television series Tsubasa: Reservoir Chronicle.
 As part of FictionJunction, she has been a regular vocalist on their albums and concerts, and attended Anime Expo 2012 in the US as part of the group.

 She also joined the Japanese fantasy music group Sound Horizon in 2006 and sang in their hit single "Shonen wa Tsurugi wo..." as well as tracks on their story CD albums Roman and Moira.

-In 2007, she had her solo debut with the single "Brilliant World", which was the theme song for the video game Luminous Arc.
+In 2007, she had her solo debut with the single "Brilliant World", which is the theme song for the video game Luminous Arc.
 Her second single, "Calling", was used as an ending theme to the anime television series Baccano!
 In 2011, she announced she had graduated from university.

 She joined TEAM Entertainment in 2012.
 Her first solo album.
-Place, released in February 6, 2013, includes songs since "Brilliant World" as well as original works.
+Place, released on February 6, 2013, includes songs since "Brilliant World" as well as original works.
 She held her first solo live concert on April 14.

 Her third single, "Akatsuki no Butterfly", released in 2013, was used in the Amnesia video game series title Amnesia Crowd.
 Her fourth single, "Reverberation" was used for Amnesia V Edition.
 Her fifth single, "Hana wa Utsutsu ni", was used as a theme song for the video game Shinobi, Koi Utsutsu.
 Her second album, Colors, was released in 2014 and reached No. 58 on the Oricon charts.
 She promoted the album by hosting a radio show called Colorful Mode Nippon Cultural Broadcasting's A&G Artist Zone network.